 Now a recognized thought leader in food entrepreneurship, Rachel writes and speaks on action-oriented food education and the interinfluence of food industry and food culture.
 Her work has appeared in the Stanford Social Innovation Review and Boston Globe.
 The Economist, Financial Times and Poets & Quants have all recognized Food Sol as a leader in food entrepreneurship education and innovation.

-Beyond Babson, Rachel advises her husband's Italian food-tourism company Food.Stories.Travel., (which are her three favorite things) and serves on the Board of Advisors to the Boston Public Market Association.
+Beyond Babson, Rachel advises her husband's Italian food-tourism company Food.Stories.Travel., (which are her three favorite things) and serves on the Board of Directors to the Boston Public Market Association.